tomek-em/Calculator/README.md

 HOW TO USE:

 Put the amount and select first currency.
 Next select the currency you want to convert to.
-If you select currency button again the ammount will be calculated in new currency imediantly.
+If you select currency button again it will convert amount to new currence at once.
 After pushing "Clean" button the currency is cleaned.